Ysabz/MoondewValley/README.md

-# A game that is inspired by "stardew valley".
+# A game inspired by "Stardew Valley"